WebClient most common installation problems

 Renaming or changing the Domain of the IIS Server after IIS is installed

 Renaming or changing the Domain that the IIS server was initially installed with will cause problems with IIS which in turn will cause problems with WebClient.
-If this has to be done then you will need to uninstall the applications before the change then re-install the applications.
+If this has to be done then you will need to uninstall webclient before name change and then re-install webclient.

 Directory Browsing setting for WebClient graphics